-- The numerical answer questions work differently than the multi-29. ple choice questions, in several ways.
-There is no setup command - the type of question, numquest or numsidepix or numbotpix determines the type of question at the beginning of the question.
-The arguments are - 1. the question number - 2. two numbers, fixed or floating point, giving the points to give for a fully correct answer and for a "partially correct" answer - 3. the question statement, including some tex macros answer is a set of 5 numbers, the correct answer, the lower end of the "fully correct answer" interval, the upper end of that interval, the lower end of the "partially correct answer" interval, and the upper end of that interval.
+- 29. The numerical answer questions work differently than the multiple choice questions, in several ways.
+There is no setup command-the type of question, numquest or numsidepix or numbotpix determines the type of question at the beginning of the question.
+The arguments are - 1. the question number - 2. two numbers, fixed or floating point, giving the points to give for a fully correct answer and for a "partially correct" answer - 3. the question statement, including some tex macros - 4-8 alternate definitions of the macros, including of \answer. answer is a set of 5 numbers, the correct answer, the lower end of the "fully correct answer" interval, the upper end of that interval, the lower end of the "partially correct answer" interval, and the upper end of that interval. - 30.
+There are three forms of numerical question currently.
+These are numquest, which has no picture; numsidepix, which, like this question, has a picture on the side, and numbotpix, like the next question.
+The latter two have two additional arguments occurring before the question statement and after the point specification.
+The first of these is the width of the picture, with units, and the second is the filename of the picture.